 New businesses should hire employees under written employment contracts that contain provisions dealing with entitlements and obligations when the employment relationship is terminated.

 Are there any noteworthy proposals for reform in your state?

-Whistleblower protections On June 20 2016 Quebec’s Autorité des marchés financiers (AMF) officially launched its whistleblower programme.
+Whistleblower Protections On June 20 2016 Québec’s Autorité des marchés financiers (AMF) officially launched its whistleblower program.
 The AMF adopted an approach based on confidentiality, anti-reprisal measures and anonymity for whistleblowers who denounce violations of securities laws.
 The AMF has thus rejected the rewards-based approach adopted in other jurisdictions.